dimk1301/Guides/supply-chain-security.md

 Before touching any code, sort the report:

-1. Filter out `reachable: false` findings into a separate "low priority / accepted risk" list — don't spend agent turns on unreachable code unless you have spare capacity.
+1. Filter out `reachable: false` findings into a separate “low priority / accepted risk” list — don’t spend agent turns on unreachable code unless you have spare capacity.
 2. Sort the rest by `cvss_score` (and EPSS if your scanner provides it) — Critical/High first.
 3. Group by root package — one vulnerable transitive dependency often produces multiple CVE entries; treat it as one fix.